Store cupboard essentials list

-So many people ask me what I keep in my cupboard, so it is time I share my list.
-A well stocked store cupboard (and fridge and freezer) is the secret to so many things:
+So many people ask me what my store cupboard essentials are, so it is time I share my list.
+A well stocked store cupboard (and fridge and freezer) is the secret to being able to always rustle up a meal without leaving the house.
+You’ll also save money, cut waste and have more delicious meals if you have all the store cupboard essentials on the list I’m sharing below.

-1. Avoid wasting food – because you can always make something for dinner with what is left in the fridge if you have a few essentials to hand.
+1. Avoid wasting food – because you can always make something for dinner with what is left in the fridge/store cupboard

-2. Eating more healthily and saving time and money – because you’re less likely to go out to eat, go shopping again or get take out if you can rustle up something from what you already have.
+2. Eating more healthily and saving time and money – because you’re less likely to go out to eat, go shopping again or get take out if you can rustle up something from what you already have in your store cupboard.

 3. Less stressful cooking – if you know what you have, and don’t have to wade through a hundred packets of pasta to find it you’ll be a more efficient cook.

-Please don’t feel you need to rush out and buy all of this in one go.
-Add a couple of things to your basket each week as space and budget allows.
+Please don’t feel you need to rush out and buy all these store cupboard essentials in one go.
+Add a couple of things from the list to your basket each week as space and budget allows.

-Get into the habit of quickly checking your store cupboard before you go shopping each week – plan what you can make that week to use what you have and then just buy the fresh things you need to go with your store cupboard essentials as well as replacing any essentials you’ve run out of.
+Get into the habit of quickly checking your store cupboard, or your list of what’s in your store cupboard, before you go shopping each week.
+Plan what you can make that week to use what you have and then just buy the fresh things you need to go with your store cupboard essentials as well as replacing any essentials you’ve run out of.
+If you need help with meal planning, take a look at my membership service.

 Starches and meal bulkers